jtuchscherer/app-metrics-nozzle/README.md

 cf push app-usage-nozzle --no-start
 ```

 The `no-start` is important because we have not yet defined the environment variables that allow the application to connect to the Firehose and begin monitoring router requests.
-We want to end up with a set of environment variables that looks like this when we issue a `cf env app-usage-nozzle` command:
+We want to end up with a set of environment variables that looks like this when we issue a `cf env app-metrics-nozzle` command:

 ```
 User-Provided: